offfahad/human-face-sketch-to-real/README.md

 ## Project Overview

-Face  Sketch To Real leverages state-of-the-art deep learning techniques, specifically Generative Adversarial Networks (GANs) and the Image-To-Image Translation Alogorithm, to translate hand-drawn human face sketches into realistic images.
+Face  Sketch To Real leverages state-of-the-art deep learning techniques, specifically Conditional Generative Adversarial Networks (CGANs) and the Image-To-Image Translation Alogorithm, to translate hand-drawn human face sketches into realistic images.
 The application targets both mobile and web platforms, offering users an intuitive and interactive interface for creating lifelike portraits from rough sketches.

 ## Key Features